Quick answer

 What nutrients does Apple provide for babies?

-Apple provides nutrients like fibre, vitamin C that support babies' growth and development.
+Apple provides nutrients like fibre, vitamin C, iron that support babies' growth and development.

 How long can I store Apple for babies?